- interact or use our Website; or

 For individuals located in jurisdictions requiring a legal basis for the processing of your sensitive information, we will rely on your consent.
 You may withdraw your consent at any time by contacting us using the information provided below in the “How to Contact Us Section”; however, the withdrawal of your consent will not affect the lawfulness of processing based on consent before its withdrawal.

-We may use non-identifiable, anonymous data that is based on users’ access or use of the Services (which shall include anonymized information generated from your biological specimen and any self-reported information) that may be used by us to improve the Services.
-We may also use anonymized data based on your use of the Services, including de-identified health data and combine such de-identified data with data or other anonymous data (“Aggregate Data”).
-Aggregate Data may include information that describes the habits, usage patterns, survey responses and/or demographic information of users as a group but does not identify any particular users.
+We may use non-identifiable, anonymous data that is based on users’ access or use of the Services (which shall include anonymized information generated from your biological specimen and any self-reported information) that we may use to improve the Services.
+We may also use anonymized data based on your use of the Services, including de-identified health data, and combine such de-identified data with data or other anonymous data (“Aggregate Data”).
+Aggregate Data may include information that describes the habits, usage patterns, survey responses, and/or demographic information of users as a group but does not identify any particular users.
 We may provide anonymized data and Aggregate Data to our third-party collaborators and partners.
 For clarity, no identifying information will be shared without your prior knowledge and consent.

 2.5 How we share your information